bitcraft3r/0xVenture-Capitalist/README.md

 The game is built using [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-To provide an engaging and visually appealing user interface, with smooth gameplay mechanics and sound effects, the following libraries are used:
+To provide a visually appealing user interface, an interactive and engaging experience, and with smooth gameplay mechanics, the following libraries are used:

 - Languages: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](https://www.typescriptlang.org/)
 - Framework: [React](https://react.dev/)